 - 2015 – we celebrated 20 years sponsorship by our prime sponsor Hunters Estate agents, and were soon reminded of other sponsors who have been with us just as long – thanks Standley’s and John Penn MD of SSE Audio who get up early on the day to provide our stage & PA system every year – and even had a photoshoot for runners who had competed 20 times

 - 2016 – we gave the Year 4 MINI runners a choice of entering the 1 or 2 lap Juniors runs, not many did?
 Walter Smiths closed and Eric Lyons took over the BBQ

 - 2017 – we stretched the course and the runners legs with the first big change from 5 miles giving runners a choice of 5k(1 lap) of 10k (2 laps), and the MINIruns became the KIDSruns

-- 2019 – we retired our original entry system in favour of one offer by StuWeb
+- 2019 – we retired our entry system in favour of one offered by StuWeb

 Knowle and Dorridge Lions are a registered charity (No.509993) and with that comes the responsibility to have our accounts inspected and submitted to the Charity Commission every year.

 What next?
 That could be up to you.
 We need your help now to ensure the continued success of our great community event and Solihull’s longest standing fundraising Fun Run.